galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 # Conclusion
-You might want to consult your results with this [control history](https://usegalaxy.eu/u/j.jakiela/h/scanpy-parameter-iterator-updated), or check out the [workflow](https://usegalaxy.eu/u/j.jakiela/w/scanpy-parameter-iterator-workflow) for this tutorial.
+You might want to compare your results with this [control history](https://usegalaxy.eu/u/j.jakiela/h/scanpy-parameter-iterator-updated), or check out the [workflow](https://usegalaxy.eu/u/j.jakiela/w/scanpy-parameter-iterator-workflow) for this tutorial.
 You can also continue to analyse this data by returning to the [Filter, Plot and Explore]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial.

-{% icon congratulations %} In this tutorial you have learnt how to use Parameter Iterator with the number of nearest neighbours, perplexity and resolution parameters.
+{% icon congratulations %} You have finished the tutorial!
+You have learned how to use the Parameter Iterator with the nearest neighbours, perplexity and resolution parameters.
 You also compared multiple outputs resulting from the analysis using different values at three different steps (Scanpy ComputeGraph, Scanpy RunTSNE and Scanpy FindCluster).
-Eventually, you were able to choose the most optimal values for the analysis.
-Hopefully this tool will make you more confident with the choices you make in terms of the parameters that are crucial for the correct interpretation of biological data.
+Hopefully this tool will help you more quickly assess parameter values, ultimately helping you choose values that both confirm prior knowledge as well as offer new insights on biological data.